L30045/name_searching/README.md

 ## Note
 - The searching process only matches `name`.
 - In the future, the package will be able to filter by `name`, `company`, `area`.
-- setup_beta.py is a script to automatically setup the package.
-It is still in beta.
-Not recommended to use it.